Symmetry as a shadow of topological order and a derivation of topological holographic principle: Bosonic quantum system and its algebra of local operators

 \subsection{Transparent patch operators}

 The algebra of local operators will play a central role in this paper.
-One may naively expect the algebra of local operators is formed by local operators.
-However, beyond 0-dimensional space, the products of local operators can generate extended operators that can be string-like, membrane-like, \etc. Thus the closure of the algebra of local operators must contain those extended operators.
+This algebra, which is generated by the local operators, does not only contain local operators but, beyond 0-dimensional space, also contains the products of local operators.
+These products can generate extended operators that can be string-like, membrane-like, \etc. Thus the closure of the algebra of local operators must contain those extended operators.
 An algebra of local operators may have many different extensions.
 Since we are going to use the algebra of local operators to describe symmetries, we will consider a particular extension.
-We like to organize those local and extended operators into point operators, string operators, disk operators, \etc, with a special transparency property.
-Those operators are generally called transparent patch operators.
-More precisely, \begin{Definition} a \textbf{patch operator} is a \textbf{tensor network operator} (see Fig. \ref{TNOp}).
+We would like to organize those local and extended operators into point operators, string operators, disk operators, \etc, with a special transparency property.
+We refer to these operators generally as transparent patch operators.
+More precisely, \begin{DefinitionPH} a \textbf{patch operator} is a \textbf{tensor network operator} (see Fig. \ref{TNOp}).
 It also has the following form

 where ``patch'' has a topology of $n$-dimensional disk, $n=0,1,2,\cdots$.
-A \textbf{transparent patch (t-patch) operator} is a patch operator that satisfies the following \textbf{transparent} condition (or \textbf{invisible-bulk} condition):
+A \textbf{transparent patch (t-patch) operator} is a patch operator that satisfies the following \textbf{transparency} condition (or \textbf{invisible-bulk} condition):

+if the boundaries of the patch, $\prt\mathrm{patch}$ is \textbf{far away} from the LSO $O_\mathrm{LSO}$.
+The above condition is also equivalent to